yodasoja/BracketPair/README.md

 > A list of colors can be configured, as well as a specific color for orphaned brackets.

-> Language support provided by PrismJS: http://prismjs.com/#languages-list
+> Language support provided by Prism.js: http://prismjs.com/#languages-list
 -----------------------------------------------------------------------------------------------------------

 ## Settings